ashleywaite/django-more/django_more/README.md

 assert(rock.order == 11)
 ```

+_*NOTE*: OrderByField requires django_types when using makemigrations, but this is not necessary for using the field. ie, In production settings._

 #### Class
 *   **OrderByField(unique_for_fields=None, db_constraint=True)**
     *   **unique_for_fields**: List of string field names that should be used similar to _Options.order_with_respect_to_.